BCG-X-Official/artkit/README.rst

 interactions with Gen AI systems, so multi-turn testing is critical for interactive applications.

-We recommend starting with our `User Guide <https://bcg-x-official.github.io/artkit/user_guide/index.html>`_ to learn the core concepts and functionality of ARTKIT.
+We recommend starting with our `User Guide <https://bcg-x-official.github.io/artkit/user_guide/index.html>`_ to learn the core concepts and functionalities of ARTKIT.
 Visit our `Examples <https://bcg-x-official.github.io/artkit/examples/index.html>`_ to see how ARTKIT can be used to test and evaluate Gen AI systems for: